Nagarajnaidu921/node-angularjs-passport-authentication/README.md

 # node-angularjs-passport-authentication
-Simple NodeJs - AngularJs - Passport Authentication (With the help of JWT);
+Simple NodeJs - AngularJs - Passport Authentication (With the help of JWT , Not Sessions);

+This code is Licensed under MIT License..
+Please See The LICENSE file for more information

+Your Contributions are Needed and Welcomed...